European Academies' Science Advisory Council: EASAC Core Programmes and "Science-Policy Dialogue"

 The three core programmes of EASAC are Biosciences (including Public Health), Energy and Environment.
 They explore areas where scientific evidence can help to inform the development of policy-making in the European institutions and, when relevant, also global policy-making.
 Project remits require both considerations of the implications of the scientific evidence for policy formulation and the evaluation of the adequacy of the relevant science base.
 Each programme is run by a Programme Director and a Steering Panel consisting of scientists nominated by EASAC member Academies.
 Members of the three EASAC Steering Panels are chosen for their experience in the respective field and together they advise EASAC on specific projects and help build relations with other expert scientists in the EU.

 Biosciences

 The aim of the Biosciences Programme is to inform policy-makers through scientific analysis on topics such as health, agriculture, and the progression of novel technologies with potentially multiple applications.
 The scope of the programme includes e.g. biotechnology, nanotechnology, synthetic biology, personalised medicine, and biosecurity.
-The Steering Panel is chaired by Professor Volker ter Meulen.
-The Biosciences Programme Director Dr Robin Fears is responsible for the programme's general organisation, project management, delivery and quality control, and day-to-day business.
+The Steering Panel is co-chaired by Andre Knottnerus and Bert Rimae.
+The Biosciences Programme Director Rosa Castro is responsible for the programme's general organisation, project management, delivery and quality control, and day-to-day business.